Mental Health: What To Say (Part 2/2)

 Here are two final examples of loving ways to approach mental illness with people.
-If you're feeling lost or clueless as to how to approach your friend, tell them how you feel.
+If you're feeling lost as to how to approach your friend, tell them how you feel.
 Chances are, they feel the same.
-No one really knows what it’s like for any particular person, and we’re all a bit clueless.
+No one really knows what it’s like for any particular person, and we’re all a bit clueless!
 So here are some more ideas of helpful things you could say when moving towards a brother or sister in Christ.

 4. Mentioning the 'elephant in the room'.